jlozanb/Automated-Equity-Research-Report-Generator/README.md

 The project retrieves financial data from external APIs using R, processes and analyses market information, and generates structured equity research reports using R Markdown and LaTeX.

-Additionally, **Beta BullishReports**, an interactive R Shiny application, was developed to provide users with a reporting interface including user registration, database integration, and automated report generation capabilities.
+Additionally, an interactive R Shiny application, was developed to provide users with a reporting interface including user registration, database integration, and automated report generation capabilities.

 ## Features